Latvian Third League: History

 In 2019, the Latvian Football Federation changed the Latvian football league system by expanding it to a fourth tier, the Third League.
 The aim was to greatly reduce the number of teams in the Second League and increase the prestige of the higher levels of the league system.
-Due to the COVID-19 pandemic in Latvia, the inaugural 2020 season did not fully proceed as planned, and the first edition of the Third League held in accordance with the newly established format took place in 2021.
+Due to the COVID-19 pandemic in Latvia, the inaugural 2020 season did not fully proceed as planned.
+The first edition of the Third League, held in accordance with the newly established format, took place in 2021.